220 Central Park South

 220 Central Park South is a residential skyscraper in Midtown Manhattan in New York City, situated along Billionaires' Row on the south side of Central Park South between Broadway and Seventh Avenue.
 220 Central Park South was designed by Robert A.M.
 Stern Architects and SLCE Architects, with interiors designed by Thierry Despont.
-It is composed of two sections: a 70-story, 950 ft tower on 58th Street, which is the 21st-tallest building in New York City, as well as an 18-story section on Central Park South, both of which contain a limestone facade.
+It is composed of two sections: a 70-story, 950 ft tower on 58th Street, which is the 21st-tallest building in New York City, and an 18-story section on Central Park South, both of which contain a limestone facade.
 Most of the 118 apartments are duplex apartments, although some of the units have been combined to create larger units.
 The building has a porte-cochère, a wine cellar, private dining rooms, and various recreational facilities.

-Vornado Realty Trust developed the building on the site of a rent-stabilized apartment complex constructed in 1954.
-While Vornado acquired the existing apartment building in 2005, a lawsuit from the existing building's tenants forced the demolition of the existing structure to be delayed to 2012.
-Additionally, Vornado had to settle a dispute with Extell, which owned a garage on the site and had expressed concern that Vornado's structure would block northward views of Extell's adjacent Central Park Tower.
+Vornado Realty Trust developed the building on the site of a rent-stabilized apartment complex constructed in 1954 and acquired in 2005; a lawsuit from the building's tenants delayed the demolition of the existing structure to 2012.
+Vornado also had to settle a dispute with Extell, which owned a garage on the site and had expressed concern that Vornado's structure would block northward views of Extell's adjacent Central Park Tower.
 Robert A. M. Stern's designs were released in early 2014, and the plans were approved that March.
 Work on the base started in 2015 and most exterior work was done by the time the first residents moved into the building in 2018.

 220 Central Park South contains some of the most expensive apartments in New York City, with a secretive purchasing process and many anonymous buyers.
 Two of the building's units have sold for over $100 million, including a $238 million unit purchased by billionaire hedge fund manager Kenneth C. Griffin in 2019, the most expensive home ever sold in the United States at the time.

 Site

 220 Central Park South is in the Midtown Manhattan neighborhood of New York City, just east of Columbus Circle and south of Central Park.
 It has frontage on 58th Street to the south and Central Park South to the north, in the middle of a city block bounded by Seventh Avenue to the east and Broadway to the west.
 The building carries the alternate addresses of 225-231 West 58th Street.
-The building sits on an "L"-shaped site covering four land lots: three on West 58th Street measuring a combined 10030 ft2, and a fourth lot between Central Park South and 58th Street measuring 17,578 ft2.
+The building sits on an L-shaped site covering four land lots: three on West 58th Street measuring a combined 10030 ft2, and a fourth lot between Central Park South and 58th Street measuring 17,578 ft2.
 The site has frontage of 200 ft along 58th Street and 75 ft along Central Park South, with the Central Park South wing on the far eastern portion of the site.